sdslabs/muzi-scanner/README.md

 Songs are placed in a hierarchical directory structure inside the songs root directory as follows:

-- Artist Name > AlbumName > SongName
+- Music-Root > Language -> Artist Name > AlbumName > SongName

-So, a song "Problem" by Ariana Grande will be in the folder as "Arian Grande > My Everything > Problem.mp3" with rest of "My Everything" album's songs in it.
+So, a song "Problem" by Ariana Grande will be in the folder as "Music-Root > English -> Arian Grande > My Everything > Problem.mp3" with rest of "My Everything" album's songs in it.

 ## Prerequisites